nzm23/nzm23/README.md

 - 👋 Hi, I’m Zomi
-- 🌱 I’m currently learning front-end programming languages
--     HTML, CSS and JavaScript
+- 🌱 I’m currently learning front-end technologies HTML, CSS and JavaScript

 <!---
 nzm23/nzm23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.